AaronFR/Thinker/README.md

 applications are focused on single prompt to a few llm calls, The Thinker is intended to be automated as much as possible and capable of initiating and completing lengthy tasks longer than a single response.

-Another part of the applications design is to streamline using a llm as much as possible, with pre-prompt processing, defined workflows to be used automatically based on use case and automatic file management and user preference configuration.
+All the while streamling using a llm as much as possible, with pre-prompt processing, defined workflows to be used automatically based on use case and automatic file management and user preference configuration.

 ## Objectives
-The primary objective of this project is to create an intelligent system that's more than the sum of its parts, utilising multiple LLM calls to be able to iterate and evaluate prompts with quality and if requested quantity.
+The primary objective of this project is to create an intelligent system that improves upon the quality of responses given by the base model, utilising multiple LLM calls to be able to iterate and evaluate prompts with quality and if requested quantity.

 - Automate Problem-Solving: To provide a system that can evaluate and generate solutions for various tasks without